michaelrcox/inhomogeneity-induced-wavenumber-diffusion/README.md

 1. ray tracing
 - ray_tracing_for_github.ipynb contains ray tracing code for rotating shallow water system
-- non-dimensionalisation in code is different to the one used in the paper
+- note the in-code non-dimensionalisation is different to the one used in the paper
--  in particular, Bu and Ro in the code are not the actual Burger and Rossby number
+- in particular, Bu and Ro in the code are not the actual Burger and Rossby number of the flow
--   if the ray tracing code is to be used, it is recommended that the ray tracing equations are rewritten to conform with the paper non-dimensionalisation

 2. rotating shallow water flow
 - flow.mat example rotating shallow water flow